weberlab-hhu/helixer_scratch/README.md

 # helixer_scratch
-filler scripts, data sort, etc, that shouldn't be lost, but are rather too specific to share
+Filler scripts, data sort, etc, that shouldn't be lost, but are rather unorganized or miscellaneous.

+Somehow all pertaining to the alisandra/HelixerPrep project all the same.